Frasan00/hysteria-orm/README.md

 ```

 ### Javascript
-## Hysteria ORM is written and designed for TypeScript, but It can be used in JavaScript with some configurations:
+## Hysteria ORM is written and designed for TypeScript, but It can still be used in JavaScript with some configurations:
 1. Install the necessary dependencies:
 ```shell
 npm install --save-dev reflect-metadata @babel/core @babel/cli @babel/preset-env @babel/plugin-proposal-decorators